jsicot/Plugin-PdfToc/README.md

 Summary
 -----------

-Omeka plugin to extract TOC from PDF files, and show it with Bookreader viewer plugin.
+Omeka plugin to extract TOC from PDF files, and show it with [Bookreader viewer plugin](https://github.com/jsicot/BookReader) or [Universal Viewer plugin](https://github.com/Daniel-KM/Omeka-plugin-UniversalViewer) (in addition with the [TOC for Universal Viewer plugin](https://github.com/JBPressac/TocForUniversalViewer)).

 See demo of the in [Bibliothèque numérique de l'université Rennes 2 (France)](http://bibnum.univ-rennes2.fr/items/show/572).